Big Lots, Old Trees, Strict Rules

 Yes, but properties within 100 feet of the Shawsheen River require Conservation Commission review under MGL Chapter 131, Section 40.
 Bedford's commission is one of the more active in the area, especially for properties bordering town conservation land.
 They want to see documentation that the tree is genuinely hazardous or dead, a plan for preventing erosion during and after removal, and sometimes a replanting proposal.
 We've done many permitted removals along the Shawsheen — we know what the commission expects and we file thorough applications.
 Typical turnaround is 3-4 weeks, faster for genuine emergencies.

-We own a large property near Hanscom — can you do a comprehensive tree assessment?
+We own a large property near Hanscom — can you assess all the trees at once?

-That's one of our specialties in Bedford.
-The properties near Hanscom Air Force Base tend to have a lot of mature trees — oaks, pines, maples — and they benefit from being managed as a whole system rather than one tree at a time.
-We walk the property, identify hazard trees that need immediate attention, flag trees that should be pruned in the next year or two, and note healthy specimens worth protecting.
-You get a written plan with priorities, estimated costs, and a timeline.
-This kind of proactive management is always cheaper than reacting to emergencies.
+That's a good chunk of our Bedford work.
+The properties near Hanscom Air Force Base tend to carry a lot of mature trees — oaks, pines, maples — and they do better managed as a whole than one tree at a time.
+We walk the property, flag the hazard trees that need attention now, note the ones that should be pruned in the next year or two, and point out the healthy specimens worth leaving alone.
+You get a written plan with priorities, ballpark costs, and a timeline.
+Handling it on a schedule is always cheaper than handling it at 2am after a storm picks the schedule for you.

 Is there any restriction on tree work near Bedford Depot Park or Springs Brook Park?